 *Due to COVID-19, services are offered either online and/or in person, with masks, if clients are fully vaccinated and at least two weeks post their second vaccination.
-This includes mindfulness and Trauma-sensitive and therapeutic yoga services which are particularly helpful for stress reduction and self-regulation support.

 *All individual therapeutic services are offered at my private practice office at 291 Bostwick Farm Rd. in Shelburne, Vermont.
 This is an easy drive from the Burlington hub and surrounding areas.
 More information is available about the location and facility at: http://www.allsoulsinterfaith.org/healing-practitioners